mathew-fleisch/adventofcode2022/README.md

 [![Build binaries](https://github.com/mathew-fleisch/adventofcode2022/actions/workflows/release.yaml/badge.svg)](https://github.com/mathew-fleisch/adventofcode2022/actions/workflows/release.yaml)

 The [Advent of Code](https://adventofcode.com/) is a programming puzzle challenge that gives participants two coding challenges each day during the month of December.
 This repository holds my submission/answers for these challenges.
 I am going to try and do all of them in bash, because I hate myself.
+This year with bash >=v4.
 Enjoy.

 ## Automation